AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-Web-App-Container/master/images/bad-throughput-20-minutes.png)

 The reason I ran a 20 minute test is because the 10 minute test never showed the errors leveling off.
 The 20 minute chart show no more errors after about minute 14 (the chart becomes level, meaning we are not longer getting additional errors).
 This seems to prove the issue with Tomcat accepting traffic before being ready.

+## Summary
+As you can see from the above load tests we can start Tomcat in our container, let it warmup and when ready, start Apache, which singles to Azure the server is ready for traffic.
+This solves the 502 errors during auto-scale operations and solves the locking of shared files.